So much data, but where’s the insight?

 - Get better insights from conversations

 How are your customers feeling?
 What are the most-talked-about topics or challenges that they’re facing?
-With topic modelling and sentiment analysis, you not only know what they’re talking about but also how they feel about those issues — and you can drive change at scale as a result.
+With topic modeling and sentiment analysis, you not only know what they’re talking about but also how they feel about those issues — and you can drive change at scale as a result.

 - Act on customer feedback at scale